davidgasquez/handbook/content/values.md

 - Share your decisions and ideas so flaws arise earlier in the process.
 - [Maintain a very small identity](http://www.paulgraham.com/identity.html).
 Do not affiliate your identity with anything extrinsic - such as a religion, political party, country, company, profession, programming language, social class, etc. You're not your ideas.
 Opinions are external objects, they are not you.
 - Honesty demands that we communicate any uncertainty we may feel about the relevance of our own opinions.
-- One of the hardest excercises is to receive [feedback](communications.md#feedback).
+- One of the hardest exercises is to receive [feedback](communications.md#feedback).
 Ask for it and be ready to change.
 Aim to improve once you've gathered feedback and reflected on it.